Zanzibar - West Coast

 1 April 2019 - 30 June 2019

 7 Night discounted holiday at the Sea Cliff Resort and Spa

 Return flights to Zanzibar on the scheduled, direct services of Mango Return resort transfers 7 Nights accommodation in a Garden Room Breakfast & dinner daily All taxes, levies & surcharges (estimate)

-1 FREE Night included 10% Early Bird Discount included - Book and pay 60 days prior to departure
+1 FREE Night included 15% Early Bird Discount included - Book by 12 June

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.

 Experience an Island breakaway at Sea Cliff Resort & Spa and you will discover something very special.